heheJY/hehejy.github.io/_posts/2025-06-22-computer-science-beginner-guide.md

 Every project you list may trigger deep technical questions.
 Be ready to explain your design, tools, problems you faced, and how you solved them.

 ✅ **For fresh grads without much experience:**
 Projects are your most important asset.
 Build at least 1–2 solid full-cycle projects — from design → build → deploy → document.

 ✅ **One page is usually enough.**
 Keep it concise, clear, and relevant.

+✅ **Be Humble during the interview.**
+Ask for advices from your interviewer, understand really well the job scope, and seek advices from them.
+Definitely learn a lot if you make the interview process part of learning.

 ✅ **Optional bonus:**
 Add your GitHub profile (with well-documented repos), personal website, or tech blog.
 Employers love seeing detailed project documentation.